 This is different from the mediation as there is no need to appoint a neutral third party.
 It is usually done by the top executives of the parties (CEO, chairman or directors) who are authorised to settle on behalf of the companies.

 Expert determination is a process where disputes between parties are determined by one or more experts by agreement between the parties.
 The determination will be binding unless the parties agreed otherwise.
 The experts that are appointed are usually those who have specialised knowledge in relation to the issue.

-The agreement will usually be found as a form of an expert determination clause in the contract where the dispute arises from.
-When a dispute arises, it can then be referred to expert determination by means of a submission agreement between the parties.
+The agreement will usually be found as a form of an expert determination clause in the contract which the dispute arises from.
+When a dispute arises, it can then be referred to as expert determination by means of a submission agreement between the parties.

 One can appoint experts from bodies such as an institute of chartered accountants, institute of engineers, law society, medical doctors, valuers etc. Certain arbitration bodies, such as the ICC, also maintain a panel of experts that one can appoint in the case of expert determination.

 Alternative dispute resolution is completely voluntary (except for those where there is an arbitration clause in the contract) so parties are free to choose any form of alternative dispute resolution that they want.